Michael Massey Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 15th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in the league.

-- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.54).
+- The Red Sox have a 4.54 team ERA that ranks 21st among all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (180 total, 1.3 per game).
+- Red Sox pitchers combine to give up 181 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The right-hander's most recent time out was on Sunday against the Los Angeles Dodgers, when he threw four innings, surrendering one earned run while giving up five hits.
+- His last appearance came on Monday against the Houston Astros, when the lefty tossed 4 2/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.